ankitbioinfo/NiCo_v2/README.md

 # NiCo_v2

-In the original version of NiCo cell type niche interactions plot was not good due to darker color used in the color map.
+In the original version of NiCo, the cell type niche interactions plots had issues with visibility due to the use of darker colors used in the colormap.
-There is a way to make the color opacity reduced using `alpha` value and change the colormap using `input_colormap` and it can be used in the following way.
-To get the details of other avilable color map check the following [website](https://matplotlib.org/stable/gallery/color/colormap_reference.html)
+In this version, you can reduce the opacity of colors using the `alpha` parameter and change the colormap with `input_colormap`.
+The popoular choice of colormaps are following:
+'summer', 'autumn', 'winter', 'cool', 'Wistia',  'hot', 'afmhot', 'gist_heat', 'copper','Diverging', 'PiYG', 'PRGn', 'BrBG', 'PuOr', 'RdGy', 'RdBu', 'RdYlBu', 'RdYlGn', 'Spectral', 'coolwarm', 'bwr', 'seismic', 'flag', 'prism', 'ocean', 'gist_earth', 'terrain', 'gist_stern','gist_rainbow', 'rainbow', 'jet', 'turbo'
+For more detail colormap options, refer to the [matplotlib colormap reference](https://matplotlib.org/stable/gallery/color/colormap_reference.html)
+Here's is an example of how to use these options.

 ```
 celltype_niche_interaction_cutoff=0.1